 The adoption of this lean approach was meant to be a wholesale culture change; to one of ongoing problem-solving and moving into continuous improvement.

 And while it was successful in many ways, leading to an additional 50% improvement in productivity (beyond the 155% they had already achieved), it ultimately and unfortunately became a discrete project.

-The philosophy of lean is focused on achieving standardization in process, one which is repeatable and stable so that deviations can be easily identified.
+The philosophy of lean is focused on achieving standardization in process, one which is repeatable and stable so that deviations can be easily identified and assets can be produced quickly.
 Once an expected performance is known, you can very quickly and easily see when issues arise and you’ve moved away from the baseline.